 - 1. The Applicant must be a current Tier 1 or Tier 2 ZAP recipient. - 2.
 The Exhibit must have a direct relationship to the artistic or cultural mission of the museum. - 3.
 The Exhibit must be designed by, or in consultation with, a professional exhibit designer and must follow museum standards, as certified by Utah Museum Association or the National Museum Association. - 4.
 The County may fund up to 25% of the project budget for long-term Exhibits of three to five years.
 For Exhibits designed to last five or more years, the County may fund up to 50% of the project budget. - 5.
-Exhibits are considered a capital request requiring Applicants to have 10% of the project budget on hand at the time of application. - 6.
+Exhibits are considered a capital request; priority may be given to applicants that can demonstrate additional sources of secured funding. - 6.
 The Applicant must own the Exhibit in its entirety, and the Exhibit must be on permanent display in a Salt Lake County facility three years or more before it can travel to outside organizations. - 7.
 If County funds are used for an Exhibit then: - a.
 If the Exhibit is ever sold to a third-party, Applicant shall pay County its prorated share of the sales proceeds within sixty (60) days of the sale. - b.
 If the Exhibit is ever permanently relocated outside of Salt Lake County or will no longer be used by Applicant, the Applicant shall return the portion funded with County funds less depreciation to the County within sixty (60) days of the relocation.